aibasel/lab/docs/downward.tutorial.rst

-The files below are an experiment script for the example experiment, a ``project.py`` module that bundles common functionality for all experiments related to the project, a parser script, and a script for collecting results and making reports.
+The files below are an experiment script for the example experiment, a ``project.py`` module that bundles common functionality for all experiments related to the project, a parser module, and a script for collecting results and making reports.
 You can use the files as a basis for your own experiments.
 They are available in the `Lab repo
 <https://github.com/aibasel/lab/tree/main/examples/downward>`_.
 Copy the